Rising Sun (manga)

 Rising Sun (ライジングサン, Raijingu San) is a Japanese manga series written and illustrated by Satoshi Fujiwara.
 It was serialized in Futabasha's seinen manga magazine Manga Action from February 2012 to March 2018.
 A sequel manga, titled Rising Sun R, was serialized in the same magazine from September 2018 to April 2025.

+Synopsis

+The manga follows the daily life of Ikki Kai, a young man who joins the Japan Ground Self-Defense Force to find his path.
+Once incorporated with other trainee soldiers, he finds himself in the third combat group to undergo three months of military training under the command of Sergeant Shinkai.

 Publication

-Written and illustrated by Satoshi Fujiwara, Rising Sun was serialized in Futabasha's seinen manga magazine Manga Action from February 21, 2012 to March 20, 2018.
-Its chapters were collected into fifteen tankōbon volumes as from July 28, 2012 to June 28, 2018.
+Written and illustrated by Satoshi Fujiwara, Rising Sun was serialized in Futabasha's seinen manga magazine Manga Action from February 21, 2012, to March 20, 2018.
+Its chapters were collected into fifteen tankōbon volumes as from July 28, 2012, to June 28, 2018.

-A sequel manga, titled Rising Sun R, was serialized in the same magazine from September 4, 2018 to April 1, 2025.
-The sequel manga's chapters were collected into eighteen tankōbon volumes from December 28, 2018 to May 29, 2025.
+A sequel manga, titled Rising Sun R, was serialized in the same magazine from September 4, 2018, to April 1, 2025.
+The sequel manga's chapters were collected into eighteen tankōbon volumes from December 28, 2018, to May 29, 2025.